lekhrajdinkar/data-engineer/readme.md

 └── app_run.sh

 ```
-- Notes: A directory likely containing documentation or project notes.
 - DIR_SOURCE: The source data directory containing CSV files for ETL processing.
 - DIR_TARGET: Target directory where transformed data will be stored (not listed with specific files, but inferred from the structure).
 - config: Contains configuration files (likely JSON), such as etl-1.json, which could define processing rules or mappings for different ETL steps.